AqwamCreates/DataPredict/docs/API/ModelParametersCompatibility.md

 # Model Parameters Compatibility

-This documentation shows you on which algorithms can be switched
+This documentation shows you on which algorithms can be switched with others.

 ## Full Compatibility